2025 Liga 1 (Peru)

-The 2025 Liga 1 de Fútbol Profesional (known as the Liga 1 Te Apuesto 2025 for sponsorship reasons) is the 109th season of the Peruvian Primera División, the highest division of Peruvian football.
-The season began on 7 February and will end on 14 December 2025.
+The 2025 Liga 1 de Fútbol Profesional (known as the Liga 1 Te Apuesto 2025 for sponsorship reasons) was the 109th season of the Peruvian Primera División, the highest division of Peruvian football.
+The season began on 7 February and ended on 14 December 2025.
 The fixture for the season was drawn on 14 January 2025.

 The defending champions Universitario won their twenty-ninth league title and third in a row by winning both the Apertura and Clausura tournaments, clinching the national title after defeating ADT 2–1 on 26 October.

 On 19 August 2025, the Peruvian Football Federation officially announced the disqualification of Binacional from Liga 1 and the 2025 Torneo Juvenil Sub-18, following a court ruling that annulled the injunction which had allowed the club to return to the first division after its relegation in 2023.
 In its statement, the FPF stated that the Juliaca-based team would be informed about its participation in future tournaments in due course.
+Aside from Binacional, Ayacucho and Alianza Universidad were both relegated to Liga 2 on sporting performance at the end of the season.